 How to Spot a Fake Hermes Bag Just by Looking at Its Leather?

-To check authenticity of a Hermes bag one of the things you need to pay attention to you is leather.
+To check authenticity of an Hermes bag one of the things you need to pay attention to you is leather.
 It's impossible to replicate (at least, in quality).
 An authentic purse never has any flaws on its surface, leather should hold the shape of each model perfectly.
 Actually, your hands and nose can help you spot a fake (and that's not a joke).
 If you feel like you can't stop touching and inhaling the leather, you've got an authentic Hermes item!

 If you want to learn more about authenticating Hermes, check our guide on how to spot a fake Hermes Birkin or How To Understand When Your Hermes Purse Was Manufactured: A Complete Guide To Hermes Blind Stamps (With Year Chart).